33 things to do on Moreton Island

 Moreton Island is a fisherman's paradise – whether beach, ocean or spear fishing.
 Try for whiting along the western beach, tailor along Ocean Beach and North Point and flathead in the gutters along Ocean Beach and in the tide eddies and submerged logs near Tangalooma Point and Comboyuro Point.
 Ocean fishing will net you snapper, king fish, tuna, mackerel and marlin.
 The area surrounding the island is Moreton Bay Marine Park so be aware that restrictions apply in some areas.
 Find out more here.

-Tangalooma Island Resort is home to three restaurants, two cafes and a bar that are open to those staying at the resort and to day guests.
+Tangalooma Island Resort is home to several places for dining and a drink that are open to those staying at the resort and to day guests.
 Enjoy a hearty buffet breakfast at Tursiops, sample sensational traditional spicy Sichuan Cuisine at the beach-side Fire Restaurant or go casual with oven-hot, made-to-order pizzas, burgers, salads, and light meals at the Beach Café overlooking the bay.
-Please check their operation hours before you make any dining plans as some might have limited opening days or alternate menus.

 29. Surf's up